agda/agda/doc/user-manual/language/type-based-termination-checking.rst

 Induction-Coinduction
 -----------------------

-One of the features of the type-based termination checker is the support of mutually defined inductive and coinductive types.
+One feature of the type-based termination checker is its support for mutually defined inductive and coinductive types.

-We shall illustrate it on the stream processors.
+We will illustrate this using stream processors.

 ::